-In 1981. he divided the Division Magnoliophyta (Angiosperms) into two classes Magnoliatae (Dicotyledons) and Liliatae (Monocotyledons).
-He divided Magnoliatae into 6 subclasses and 55 orders, of which magnoliales is the primitive and Asterales is the advanced taxa.
+In 1981. he divided the Division Magnoliophyta (Angiosperms) into two classes Magnoliopsida (Dicotyledons) and Liliopsida (Monocotyledons).
+He divided Magnoliopsida into 6 subclasses and 55 orders, of which Magnoliales is the primitive and Asterales is the advanced taxa.

 Merits and Demerits